-- On the Config tab, select Manage Website Languages.
+- From the admin view > Config tab > System Configuration, select Manage Website Languages.

 - Click a language to edit its settings, or click Add Language to add a new language.
 A list of available language codes appears.
 Select a language code by clicking the name.

 - In Name, enter a name for that language to be shown in the edit view.
 The field contains the name of the language encoding, but you can change this if you want.

 - Select Enabled if you want the language to be active for editing in edit view.
 This option also affects whether the language is available to website visitors.
 A disabled language is not visible in the edit view.
 Existing content in that language is still accessible, but it cannot be edited.

 In the Template icon field, enter the relative path to an icon that symbolizes the language.
 Several flags are zipped in modules\_protected\CMS.zip\App_Themes\Default\Images folder.
 If you want to make your own icons, make them 15x15 pixels so they fit properly in the edit view.

 - In the Web address prefix field, you can provide a specific prefix to show the content of the relevant language.
 If you do not provide a prefix, the language code is used, such as www.company.com/nl.

 - Use Access level to define which editor groups have access to create and edit content in this language (see below).
 When you add a language, it is available for the Everyone group by default.
 Only users with access rights for a language have it available on the Sites tab, and can create and edit content in that language.